izderadicka/pdf-checker/README.md

 --------------------------
 ```
 apt-get install build-essential python python-dev git python-pip uwsgi uwsgi-plugin-python nginx-full
-#Below are dependencies for python-saml - for SSO integration - it's optional if you not using SSO
+#Below are dependencies for python-saml - for SSO integration - it's optional if you not using SSO, but must modify access.py
 apt-get install libxml2-dev libxslt1-dev libxmlsec1-dev swig
+#install python-saml from git to get latest version - there has been critical fix for logout on Jan 9th 2015

 cd /opt
 git clone https://github.com/izderadicka/pdf-checker.git checker
 cd checker